 For details,see our Final Agency Decisions.

-All other OPR Disciplinary Decisions are posted in the Internal Revenue Bulletin at Announcements of Disciplinary Sanctions.
+All other OPR Disciplinary Decisions are published in the Internal Revenue Bulletin at Disciplinary Sanctions - IRB.